 How To Clean a Guitar: Step-by-Step

 Later in the article, we’ll go into far more detail about the points below.
-However, if you want to cut to the chase then follow these concise steps to make your guitar shine like new!
+But if you want to cut to the chase, then follow these concise steps to make your guitar shine like new!

 - Wash your hands: It’s obvious, but it’s also the most important thing!

 - Remove the strings – This will make cleaning the body and fretboard far easier.

 - Clean the fretboard: Use fine steel wool to remove stubborn gunk from Rosewood/Ebony/Pau Ferro fretboards, and apply lemon oil to re-hydrate.
 Use a damp cloth to clean Maple fretboards.

 - Polish the guitar’s body: For poly-finished (gloss) guitars, spray guitar polish onto a soft cloth and wipe down.
 Use a dry part to buff out the polish.
 For matte/satin/nitro-finished guitars, use only a dry cloth.

 - Refresh the hardware: If you want your hardware to shine, use a soft cloth and a tiny amount of guitar polish to remove dirt or dried sweat.
 WD-40 can be used to remove thicker grime or rust.

 How Does a Guitar Get Dirty?

 The amount of dirt that your guitar builds up will depend a lot on the environment that you play the most in, and for how long.
 For example, if you’re someone gigs most weekends, then you’re probably more than used to enduring 1000-degree stages and standing under enough lights to guide a plane in for landing.
 Playing an hour set under intense stage lighting makes you sweat – worst thing for your guitar!

-Playing in this context causes you to sweat buckets, which metaphorically is like kryptonite for your guitar.
+Playing in this context causes you to sweat buckets, which is like kryptonite for your guitar.
 Sweat and grease on your guitar’s finish not only looks pretty bad, but it can wear away the lacquer and cause irreparable damage to the fretboard in particular.
 It can also reach and harm your guitar’s electronic components and hardware, causing rust and therefore even more problems.